tino-michael/stock_market/wheel_profits/README.md

 ## Usage

-For the script to work, you need to provide a start date (`-d`) and the path to the excel document (`-s`, which can be online).
+For the script to work, you need to provide a start date (`-s`) and the path to the excel document (`-x`, which can be online).
 You can provide an end date if you like (`-e`), by default the current day will be used.
-The dates are assumed to be formatted according to ISO: YYYY-MM-DD; but this can be overwritten (`-f`).
+The dates for these flags are assumed to be formatted according to ISO: YYYY-MM-DD; but this can be overwritten (`-f`, format string according to python's `datetime`).
 By default, the tally is calculated in weekly intervals but can be switched to monthly (`-m`).
 If there are sheets (or tabs) in the document you don't want to read in, you can skip them with `-t`.
 In the spreadsheets, I also enter buy, sell and LEAPS orders, but I don't want